-3 Characteristics (and Examples) of Great Teacher Job Postings
+3 Characteristics (and Examples) of Great Teacher Job Descriptions

 In a perfect world, you’d have enough time to do a deep audit and revamp of your recruiting strategies.
 Chances are, you don’t have the hours to commit to such a big initiative right now.
-Instead, take a moment to revisit your job descriptions.
+Instead, start with one piece that piece will make a quick impact, like job descriptions!
 Yes, those job descriptions.
 The ones that have been serving your district well enough for the past several years (or in some cases, decades).

 Do they still accurately reflect the current job responsibilities?
 Do they clearly outline what you need and expect from candidates?
 If so, that’s a good start — but it’s just the beginning.

 Some districts haven’t updated their job descriptions since Prince turned himself into a symbol.
 What about yours?
-Set a goal to review job descriptions and job posting templates on a yearly basis —during employees’ year-end review, or as part of the planning process before recruiting season begins.
+Set a goal to review job descriptions and job posting templates on a yearly basis —during employees’ year-end review, or as part of the planning process.

 When you do update your job descriptions, it’s a good idea to conduct a job analysis and create an ideal candidate profile.
 That way, you can ensure that every job description accurately conveys the knowledge, skills and abilities you’re looking for.